emmercm/igir/docs/rom-headers.md

 Some DAT groups such as No-Intro publish "headered" and "headerless" DATs for the same console, such as NES. `igir` will treat these DATs differently, automatically removing headers (if present) for "headerless" DATs, and leaving the header intact for "headered" DATs (regardless of CLI parameters).

 As explained above, you almost always want the "headered" version.
-It's only in very specific circumstances that you would want the "headerless" version.
+It's only in very specific circumstances that you might need the "headerless" version.